hazem3443/My-Movie-Trailer-Website/README.md

 ### media.py
 this file contain the class that will construct the variables that will be used as input data to the webpage, first it containes the _**constructor**_
-'''
-lass Movie(object):
-    """Movie class for the data we are going to pass and all of it's operations whick is openeing the url"""
+"""class Movie(object):"""Movie class for the data we are going to pass and
+    all of it's operations whick is openeing the url"""

     # constructor